 If climbs seem too daunting, you can circumnavigate the hills by staying along the river for 45 kilometers, a boring ride on low-traffic roads mainly in a narrow, viewless wooded gorge, as detailed after the main itinerary.
 In fact you can do that tomorrow as well, but you’ll miss out on some lovely scenery, on strengthening those muscles for the ride ahead, and on experiencing what the ancient pilgrims experienced, and all today’s walking pilgrims as well.

-The route you have followed to Campuac is actually the ancient pilgrim route, whereas the GR 65 is not.
-(A road bike could not navigate this part of the GR65.)
-Should you wish to continue on the ancient route (which is not the same as that of GR65), do not turn left here off D20 towards Campuac but rather continue straight another 5 km to near Golinhac, where D20 turns left and at the crossroads continue on D42 to Espeyrac in another 8 or 9 km.
+The route you have followed to Campuac is actually the ancient pilgrim route, whereas the GR65 is not.
+(A road bike could not navigate this part of the GR5.)
+Should you wish to continue on the ancient route (which is not the same as that of GR65), do not turn left off D20 towards Campuac but continue straight another 5 km to near Golinhac, where it turns left; you continue on D42 to Espeyrac in another 8 or 9 km.
 This alternative routing is 5 km longer, and somewhat hillier than the route I recommend here.

 You can now choose to immediately turn right onto highway D656, or to ride into the ineresting village of Campuac (B&B, gites, food).
-If you do ride into the village, turn right after the long stone wall and ride NW to D656.
+If you do, turn right after the long stone wall and ride NW to D656.
 Follow D656 until its end.
 The road is beautiful — a flat or slightly descending ride through woods.
 Do not turn into La Roque.
 Do turn sharply left and then right to visit the village of Campagnac.
-Then, downhill, stay straight (left) at the Y and follow the road around sharply to the left at the bottom of the switchback.
+Then stay straight (left) at the Y and follow the road around sharply to the left at the bottom of the switchback.
 The road deadends at D42.
 Turn left.
 The village of Espéyrac is 0nly 300 meters to the right (hotel, gites, food).

 D42 climbs 265 meters (870 feet), passing through the town of Senergue (km 27.4,hotel, gites, shops), to a pass.
 Now, after several smaller descents and climbs through a countryside of open forest, you begin a long descent to Conques.
 If you need to find lodgings, or if you are not staying for the night, lock your bike at the lower end of the parking area.
 Once you have your accommodations (or if you are leaving town), walk your bike downhill into the village.